MayurTA/VSD-IAT_workshop/README.md

 First step in the floorplan is to define the dimensions of core and die, which in turn contraints the  dimensions of the SoC and the IPs contained in it.
 We define two terms in this regard - _Utilization Factor_ and _Aspect Ratio_.

 __Utilization Factor__-
-Utilization factor gives represents the percentage of the core area occupied by the netlist(with cells abutting each other and excluding the wires).
+Utilization factor represents the percentage of the core area occupied by the netlist(with cells abutting each other and excluding the wires).
 So it is defined as the ratio of Area ocupied by the netlist and Total area of the core.

 __Aspect Ratio__-
 Aspect ratio is the ratio of Height and Width of the core and tells if the core is rectungular or square.

 #### 2. Defining locations of pre-placed cells
 In the netlist, there will be some portions which repeat many times at different locations.
 So, we divide the entire netlist into certain blocks so that the repeating blocks can be duplicated easily as and when required.
-These blocks are placed on the floor before runnning the autommated PnR, and hence the name _pre-placed cells_.Automated tools cannot re locate these pre-placed cells.
+These blocks are placed on the floor before runnning the autommated PnR, and hence the name _pre-placed cells_.
+Automated tools cannot re-locate these pre-placed cells.

 #### 3. Surronding pre-placed cells with de-coupling capacitors
+When the power supply wire is long, the parasitics in the wire result in a voltage drop.
+Thus, all the blocks do not get the necessary power required by them.
+So, we de-couple the blocks using capacitors which can feed the necessary voltage to the blocks.
+This also reduces _cross talk_.

+#### 4. Power Planning
+All the blocks cannot be provided with de-coupling capacitors as it would increase the chip area.
+And also, having a single supply and ground line for all the blocks might result in _ground bounce_ and _voltage droop_ effects.
+To tackle this, we add multiple supply lines.

+#### 5. Pin Placement
+All the input ports are placed on one side and the output ports on the other side.
+Ordering might depend on block placement.

+#### 6. Logical cell placement blockage
+Area for the pins are reserved, thus blocking that area for automated PnR tools.

-### LAB
+### LAB 2 : Floorplanning, placement and magic
  #### __Few useful flags and commands__
 - To create runs folder with custom name
 ```shell
 prep -design picorv32 -tag trial_run1
 ```
   This creates a new runs folder with the name _trial_run1_
-- To overwrite default configurations in config.tcl
+- To overwrite previous run
 ```shell
 prep -design picorv32 -tag trial_run1 -overwrite
 ```